Episode 1677 - Tom Scharpling

 I realized that with the special, because I was more grounded and made a lot of decisions in that special that were very deliberate and studied and took me a long time to sort of balance, that like this, I'm saying my piece here clearly.

+Yeah.
 You know, in terms of what I'm saying.

 No, there was no, it was not blind items.
+It was not, you're not being cute and dancing around.

-It was not, you're not being cute and dancing around and that's what made it work for me at least is just that it was like oh no no you're like uh
+And that's what made it work for me at least is just that it was like, oh, no, no, you're like

-sink or swim you're just gonna say it yeah and just you'll you'll you'll accept unlike a lot of these comedians they don't want to they think the idea of constant they think the idea of somebody not liking what they do is canceling or and having a problem it's like no you have an opinion so i can have an opinion like we all have opinions but the idea that like
+Unlike a lot of these comedians, they don't want to, they think the idea of constant, they think the idea of somebody not liking what they do is canceling or and having a problem.

+you weren't ducking it or trying to have it both ways with it.
 It's just like, you know, whatever's going to happen is going to happen, but you're going to say it out loud.

 Yeah, because it's like

-I've been saying it here for a long time.
+it just, I've been saying it here for a long time.

-And I didn't like, honestly, when I did those other shows, when I did like, you know, Soder and I did Bobby and Andrew and then Andrew's show and then, you know, Howie's or whatever and Ryan Sickler's or whatever, I just wanted to do comedy podcasts to get my special out there.
+And I didn't, like, honestly, when I did those other shows, when I did like, you know, Soder and I did Bobby and Andrew and then Andrew's show and then, you know, Howie's or whatever, and Ryan Sickler's or whatever, I just wanted to do comedy podcasts to get my special out there.

-But this happens every time after a special, I can't see my way through yet to what would actually
+I can't see my way through yet to what would actually become another hour or

 like